CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/project/README.md

 2. Check that you're using the correct Node.js version (specified in `.nvmrc`)
 3. Clear your build cache with `pnpm clean`
 4. If problems persist, please open an issue in the repository

-## Contributing

-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.) backend handling all questions related functions.